COMPAR-EU project overview

 Cost-effectiveness analysis (CEA)

 Self-management interventions can only be beneficial to society if benefits outweigh costs.
-CEA can inform policymakers at which price self-management is beneficial to a society, a health care budget, or a patient.
+CEA can inform policymakers at which cost self-management is beneficial to a society, a health care budget, or a patient.
 Cost-effectiveness modelling will be conducted for the most effective interventions (identified by NMA).
-The core of a cost-effectiveness study is the development of a conceptual model that describes the course of the condition and identifies the relevant outcomes that should be affected by a SMI.
-The impact of self-management on these outcomes will be crucial for estimating its impact on quality and length of life.
-CEA calculates a societal incremental cost-effectiveness ratio, expressed as cost per quality adjusted life years (QALY).
-QALY is a summary measure that incorporates the impact on both the quantity and quality of life.
+The core of a cost-effectiveness study is the development of a model that describes the course of the condition and estimates the impact of an SMI on relevant outcomes including length and quality of life.
+The outcome of a CEA is societal incremental cost-effectiveness ratio, expressed as cost per quality adjusted life year (QALY).
+The QALY is a summary measure that incorporates the impact on both the quantity and quality of life.
 CEA includes cost parameters such as health care use, costs in life years gained, productivity losses, and caregiver burden.
 For more information about our approach in COMPAR-EU, see also work package 6.

 COMPAR-EU aims to identify, compare, and rank the most effective and cost-effective self-management interventions (including preventive and management domains) in Europe for adults suffering from one of the four high-priority chronic diseases: type 2 diabetes, obesity, chronic obstructive pulmonary disease (COPD), and heart failure.